 The Universal Verification Methodology (UVM) based test environment can be used to demonstrate and verify the functionality of the openHMC controller.
-It is designed following the IEEE Standard for SystemVerilog[4] and tested for the Cadence Incisive tool chain (NC Sim) version 14.10 and newer.
+It is designed following the IEEE Standard for SystemVerilog[5] and tested for the Cadence Incisive tool chain (NC Sim) version 14.10 and newer.
 Other simulators might be supported in the future.
-The Micron BFM of the HMC is required and can be obtained under NDA.
+With openHMC revision 1.5 a CAG HMC systemverilog model is provided to allow simulating the controller without the bus funtional HMC model BFM provided by Micron.
+The BFM, however, is still supported and can be obtained under NDA.
 Please contact openhmc@ziti.uni-heidelberg.de for more information.

-6.1 Preparation
+6.1 Set up the simulation environment

 A few steps must be performed until the test environment is ready to use.
-Please follow the following instructions carefully and review the steps when experiencing problems.
-Refer to Appendix C for an overview of the directory/file structure.
+Please read the following instructions carefully and review the steps when experiencing problems.